geigi/what_the_hack/README.md

 To export your mod, go to `Tools > ModTool` and hit `Export`.
 Your code will be checked for any incompatibilities with the main game.

+# Known bugs
+- Game does not open when tapping on a notification (Android).
+This is a bug in the Unity Mobile Notifications package.

 # Third party libraries
 The following third party libraries are used by this game: